benitakbritto/Replicated-Block-Store/README.md

 Servers exchange hearbeats with the load balancer
 Source code: `src/blockstorage_server.cc` and `src/load_balancer.cc`

+## Test code
+Present in `performance/` and MACROS present in `src/util/common.h`
+- `concurrent_rw.cc`: Client code that issues reads and writes concurrently
+- `latency_perf.cc`: Client code that issues the read and write multiple times on the same address
+- `recovery_perf.cc`: Client code that initialises the servers with writes to analyse recovery time
+- `rw_perf.cc`: Client code that issues reads and writes on multiple addresses concurrently

 ## Utilities
 1. Address Translation
 Source code: `src/util/address_translation.h` and `src/util/address_translation.cc`